 Extensive route notes and a variety of files will be distributed to entrants via email a week or two before the event.
 In the mean time use the interactive map for an overview of what lies ahead (subject to change); toggle the elevation & grade on/off by clicking the key. *Please note plugin's 'grade' is experimental so take it with a pinch of salt, especially where rocky outcrops may be present.

 A quick exit south from Easton and the city tracing the former Bristol & North Somerset Railway into The Mendips and its old mining towns.
 Continue south through the rolling East Somerset and Dorset hills with vistas across The Levels.
 Descend along the ridge above the Cerne Giant, after climbing it of course, to Dorchester; Hardy’s Casterbridge with its Roman Ampitheatre.
 Ascend again giving views out to the coast before plummeting down the old main road to Weymouth where you pick up The Rodwell Trail.
 Then pass through the other Easton for the connection; this was the terminus of the Easton & Church Hope Railway which later GWR took control of.
-Arriving at Portland Bill have lunch by the Lighthouse before heading back then west along the Jurassic Coast with fantastic views of Chesil Beach.
-Then turn east across the Dorset Valleys, #wills_hills galore, catching a glimpse of the Giant (new evidence suggests it is mediaeval) before passing through the picturesque Milton Abbas.
+Arriving at Portland Bill have lunch by the Lighthouse before heading back zigging west along the Jurassic Coast with fantastic views of Chesil Beach.
+Then zag east across the Dorset Valleys; #wills_hills galore, catching a glimpse (don’t stare!) of the Giant (new evidence suggests it is mediaeval) before passing through the picturesque Milton Abbas.
 Now north you go with cracking views from atop Woolland Hill making your way to Shaftesbury and the cobbles of Gold Hill!
 Edge the West Wiltshire Downs and pass through Longleat to Frome and the southern end of The Cotswolds.
 Enjoy the 2 Tunnels, part of the old Somerset & Dorset Joint Railway.
 Pop out in Bath for the last big climb of the day, up Lansdown Lane!
 Then back into Bristol to a warm welcome in the final link of the Easton connection.

 Hot drinks, breakfast and hot food at finish included.